Falaise station

 The main line to Caen closed on 1 July 1953 and the branch line from Berjou on 1 March 1938. at the birth of the SNCF.
 The narrow gauge line closed in 1932.

+From 1954 to 1990 the station was used for Freight trains.
+The station was closed permantly in 1990.

 The site of the former station was recently redeveloped and a supermarket built where the building once stood.